zhihanxu/N3H-Core/README.md

 Copy the best policy (quantization + workload split-ratio) and then paste in the finetune.py:
 `strategy = [[8, 8, 0.25], [3, 7, 0.5], [3, 7, 0.5], [3, 7, 0.5], [3, 7, 0.5], [2, 3, 0.75], [2, 3, 0.88], [4, 8, 0.13], [3, 3, 0.75], [2, 3, 0.75], [2, 3, 0.82], [3, 3, 0.81], [4, 7, 0.06], [3, 3, 0.81], [2, 5, 0.82], [2, 2, 0.85], [3, 2, 0.9], [4, 6, 0.05], [3, 3, 0.85], [2, 4, 0.82], [8, 8, 0.3]]    # resnet18`

-Retrain the base model and save the best checkpoint
+Retrain the base model and save the best checkpoint:
+`bash run/run_linear_quantize_finetune.sh`